-After sending a picture and my stats (height, weight, ethnicity, blood-type, kimchi tolerance etc.).
-Shortly after I received an email from a guy calling himself Rashad, asking me to be at a Seoul subway station at 2:00 the following morning.
+After sending a picture and my stats (height, weight, ethnicity, blood-type, kimchi tolerance etc.) in answer to a random mass text, I received an email from a guy called Rashad, asking me to be at a Seoul subway station at 2:00 the following morning.
 Sure, why not?
-I’m usually awake at that hour and it wasn’t too far from my apartment.
-Arriving home from work at 7:00 that evening I tried to get a few hours of sleep before heading out again at midnight.
-I thought I’d give myself plenty of time to find Sinsa station but it was an easy journey and I arrived 40 minutes early.
-So, of course I wandered into a local pub for a pint and a shot, figuring it might toughen up my voice a little, in case of some “killer” dialogue.
-Plus it would help relax me.
-At this point I still had no idea what the movie was about or what my role would be exactly.
-I imagined I may be in a Korean prison, being ordered to tell the police where all the bodies are.
+Arriving home from work at 7:00 that evening I took a nap before heading out again at midnight.
+It was an easy journey and I arrived 40 minutes early.
+I wandered into a local pub for a pint and a shot, figuring it might toughen up my voice a little, in case of some “killer” dialogue.
+I had no idea what the movie was about or what my role would be exactly.
+I imagined being in a Korean prison, being ordered to tell the police where all the bodies are.
 I imagined lines like “You’ll never find those bodies, copper!
 Not ALL of them! (maniacal laughter).”
-The pint of beer and shot of whiskey did in fact relax me, but did nothing to remind me that movie extras, by definition, do not speak.
+The pint of beer and shot of whiskey relaxed me, but did nothing to remind me that movie extras, by definition, do not speak.

-We all trudged into the little restaurant and sat on the floor to enjoy some kimchi soup (a Korean favourite, this meal of cabbage, boiled with all manner of strong spices and weird exotic pungencies – apparently to disguise the fact that the actual cabbage has already been fermenting for several months – isn’t really as bad as it sounds) and several other weird side-dishes that you don’t see much in the city these days: various weeds, fish heads, crab eyes in spicy sauce… Looking around I noticed other foreigners wearing military gear, and wondered out loud what branch of the military they might be attached to.
+We trudged into the little restaurant and sat on the floor to enjoy some kimchi soup (a Korean favourite, this meal of cabbage, boiled with all manner of strong spices and weird exotic pungencies – apparently to disguise the fact that the actual cabbage has already been fermenting for several months – isn’t really as bad as it sounds) and several other weird side-dishes that you don’t see much in the city these days: various weeds, fish heads, crab eyes in spicy sauce… Looking around I noticed other foreigners wearing military gear, and wondered out loud what branch of the military they might be attached to.
 Too exhausted at this stage to realize that they were also part of the cast, I failed to notice that the subdued laughter at the table was at my expense, and we returned to our rotting cabbage in silence.